 It’s important to note the following points as well:

 Since we don’t know the exact PMP exam passing score required, you can only rely on the performance rating categories.
 However, use it only as an indicator.
-Each correct answer will fetch you one point, and your final score is the total of all the points you’ve earned.
+Each correct answer will fetch you one point; your final score is the total of all the points you have earned.
 This score will consequently put you in one of the performance rating categories.
 The category will be mentioned on your PMP Exam Score Report, which will contain the following:

 The following tips will help you increase your PMP exam pass rate:

 Every year, over 60,000 people enroll in Project Management Professional certification programs to expand their project management skills and knowledge.
 Of this, PMP exam pass rate is less than 70%.
-It can be a time-consuming process but it’s worth the effort.
-If you want a successful career as a project professional, the PMP certification is essential.
+It can be a time-consuming process but it is worth the effort.
+The PMP certification is essential if you want a successful career as a project professional.
 The benefit of obtaining the certification is as follows: